Distance Restricted Manipulation in Voting: Introduction

-Limiting manipulators' access to other voters' preference profile has been studied before.
-Conitzer et al. defined the dominating manipulation problem in a bid to model manipulator's limited information and showed that the commonly used voting rules, except plurality and veto, are resistant to this kind of manipulation~\cite{ConitzerWX11}.
-Dey et al. captured the manipulator's approach to risk into the concept of weak, strong, and opportunistic manipulation and showed that the weak as well as opportunistic manipulations are intractable for all commonly used voting rules except plurality and veto whereas the strong manipulation admits a polynomial time algorithm for most of the common voting rules~\cite{DeyMN18}.
-Both the above papers model manipulator's limited information as a partial preference profile (a partial preference for each voter); for every other voter, the manipulator knows the ordering of some of the pairs for sure but does not have any clue about the remaining pairs.
-On the other hand, our model of manipulator's limited information cannot be modelled as partial preferences over voters; in our model, intuitively speaking, manipulator's lack of information is distributed over all pairs of alternatives.
+The effect of limiting manipulators' access to other voters' preference profile on the computational complexity of manipulation has been studied before.
+Conitzer et al. defined the dominating manipulation problem in a bid to model the manipulator's limited information and showed that the commonly used voting rules, except plurality and veto, are resistant to this kind of manipulation~\cite{ConitzerWX11}.
+Dey et al. captured the manipulator's approach to risk into the concept of weak, strong, and opportunistic manipulation and showed that the weak as well as opportunistic manipulations are intractable for all the commonly used voting rules except plurality and veto whereas the strong manipulation problem admits a polynomial-time algorithm for most of the common voting rules~\cite{DeyMN18}.
+Both the above papers model the manipulator's limited information as a partial preference profile (a partial preference for each voter); for every other voter, the manipulator knows the ordering of some pairs of alternatives for sure but does not have any clue about the remaining pairs.
+On the other hand, our model of the manipulator's limited information cannot be modelled as partial preferences over voters; in our model, intuitively speaking, the manipulator's lack of information is distributed over all pairs of alternatives.

+By adopting a quantitative deviation measure, we capture small changes in voters' mindset from manipulators' beliefs, as opposed to the models of partial information which assume that the manipulators know exactly the rankings of certain pairs for each voter.
+This is especially relevant, say, if the past voting patterns of a voter are available: one would expect that the voter would only change his preference by a small distance.
+Further, it maybe possible to learn a good bound on this distance for each individual, by observing changes in past voting.